pyaesoneaungmitch/home-cleaning-service-webapp/README.md

 ## Key Features
 - User authentication (Register / Login)
 - Booking workflow (customers can create/manage bookings)
-- Admin functionality (manage bookings/services/users) *(edit this to match your app)*
+- Admin functionality (manage bookings/services/users)
 - Database-backed pages and forms

-The Full Documentation can be read in Documentation.docx
+The Full Documentation can be read in Documentation.pdf
 ---

 ## How to Run Locally (XAMPP)